ddworken/snapperS/README.rst

 ::

     usage: snapperS backup [-h] -b ~/BTRFS_Backup.send -s 42

     Backup a specified snapshot to a file via btrfs send.
 It is recommended to compress this file.
-      -In order to restore this file, run `cat backup | btrfs receive /mnt/subvol`
+        -In order to restore this file, run `cat backup | btrfs receive /mnt/subvol` -If you want to sync your backups to another BTRFS filesystem, ButterSink is better suited for that purpose.

     optional arguments:
       -h, --help            show this help message and exit -b ~/BTRFS_Backup.send, --backup ~/BTRFS_Backup.send